What is IoT and how does it work?

 How does IoT work... and why?

 IoT devices are our eyes and ears when we can’t physically be there – capturing whatever data they are programmed to gather.
-That data can then be collected and analyzed to help us inform and automate subsequent actions or decisions.
+That data can then be collected and analysed to help us inform and automate subsequent actions or decisions.
 There are four key stages in this process:

 - Capture the data.
 Through sensors, IoT devices capture data from their environments.
 This could be as simple as the temperature or as complex a real-time video feed.